 In 1961, Grover and Harry Robbins built another train ride and tourist attraction called "Rebel Railroad" in the Smoky Mountains near Pigeon Forge, Tennessee.
 Originally featuring a Civil War theme, the park was renamed "Goldrush Junction" in 1966 and re-themed to a Wild West concept very similar to Tweetsie Railroad.
 The Robbins brothers sold Goldrush Junction in the late 1960s, and it subsequently went through various owners.
 In 1976, Jack and Pete Herschend of Branson, Missouri bought the Pigeon Forge facility and redeveloped it as "Silver Dollar City".
 In 1986, country music star Dolly Parton became a part owner with the Herschends, and the theme park became today's Dollywood.

 Tweetsie Railroad's operating season is from the 1st Friday in April to the last weekend in October, then from Thanksgiving Weekend to the end of December for Tweetsie Christmas.
 The park is open weekends in the spring and autumn, and daily from the weekend after Memorial Day weekend until Mid August.
 In addition, the park is open on Friday and Saturday nights in from Late September through October for the very popular "Ghost Train" event.
 The park is also open for "Tweetsie Christmas" on Friday and Saturday Nights from Black Friday to late December.
-Other special events are held throughout the season, including Railroad Heritage Weekend in August, that focuses on the history of the narrow gauge locomotives, and a large firework display on the Independence Day Fourth of July.
+Other special events are held throughout the season, including Railroad Heritage Weekend in August, that focuses on the history of the narrow gauge locomotives, and a large fireworks display on Independence Day.

 Tweetsie Railroad is located on US 321 between Boone and Blowing Rock, North Carolina.Our Visit